 Clare is also a PhD student in the Social Science Department and is researching women's uses of and self-presentation on Instagram and similarities with women's magazines.
 Clare is supervised by Professor Carrie Paechter and Dr Stefanie Petschick.

 Clare graduated from the University of Central Lancashire with an upper second class honours degree in Social Work and Welfare Studies.
 She later obtained a Masters in Health Promotion (University of Central Lancashire).

 Prior to joining Nottingham Trent University, Clare was a Research Associate at Loughborough University where she undertook research studies and evaluations of interventions that aimed to promote positive outcomes for adolescents and young people.
 Clare also taught on the Criminology and Social Policy undergraduate degree, Sociology undergraduate degree and the postgraduate Masters in Research Methods.
 Before this Clare was a Research Associate at the University of Nottingham and a Researcher at Liverpool John Moores University.

-Clare is currently working on the evaluation of the Small Steps Big Changes programme in Nottingham; and is undertaking research exploring women's uses of and self-presentation on Instagram, and the use of mobile phone pregnancy applications (apps).
+Clare is currently working on the evaluation of the Small Steps Big Changes programme in Nottingham; and is undertaking research exploring women's uses of and self-presentation on Instagram and similarities with women's magazines.

 Clare has particular expertise in the peer research methodology.
 Peer research is a participatory research method which Clare has used several times.
 Clare has published two articles about peer research and developed a video with SAGE Publications for use in higher education institutions.
 She continues to use the peer research approach in her research and to share this expertise with others.